 6. Always End on a High Note

-If you’re allowing your dog to explore their freedoms in the front yard or meet new friends at the dog park, try not to force them to abandon their exciting activities immediately following you calling them to you.
+If you’re allowing your dog to explore their freedom in the front yard or meet new friends at the dog park, try not to force them to abandon their exciting activities immediately following you calling them to you.

 7. Be Consistent with Rewards

-This may mean feeling a little silly as you may want to carry a clicker and bag of treats on you around the house, so they can be rewarded the instant they do something right, such as come to you when you call their name.
+This may mean feeling a little silly as you may want to carry a clicker and bag of treats on you around the house, so the dog can be rewarded the instant they do something right, such as come to you when you call their name.

 8. Pack Irresistible Treats

-Any method for how to train a dog to not run away may take some trial and error, but it's particularly true for using irresistible dog treats.
+Any method training dogs to not run away may take some trial and error, but it's particularly true for using irresistible dog treats.

-Rotating treats is a great tool when not only training your dog different tricks but also in gaining their attention while enjoying an off-leash excursion, because they’ll always be surprised and interested in returning to you to see what’s new.
+Rotating treats is a great approach when not only training a dog tricks but also in gaining their attention while enjoying an off-leash excursion, because they’ll always be surprised and interested in returning to you to see what’s new.

-When you call your dog, even if it’s not from a far distance, do not show them a treat or rattle a treat bag.
+When you call the dog, even if it’s not from a far distance, do not show them the treat or rattle a treat bag.

-A few moments of play or interaction with the toy is their reward, and it could be one of the most effective ways on how to train a dog not to run away.
+A few moments of play or interaction with their favorite toy is your pet's reward, and it could be one of the most effective ways on how to train a dog not to run away.